Thomas Ostermeier: Schaubühne, 1999–present

 Despite his success Ostermeier still remains true to the gritty, in-yer-face realism he became known for during his time at the Barracke.

+In 2004, Ostermeier made his American debut with a production of A Doll's House at the Brooklyn Academy of Music.

+In 2012, Ostermeier staged a highly publicized Arabic-language performance of Hamlet in the West Bank.

-During the pandemic, Ostermeier accepted to participate in some online events.
-In one of the dialogues, he was asked by theatre critic Octavian Saiu what he fears the most in this sanitary crisis.
-He replied that he fears his own death.
-He added that everyone, regardless of their age, should have the right to live, and everything should be done to protect it.
+Asked by theatre critic Octavian Saiu at an online event what he fears the most during the COVID-19 pandemic, Ostermeier replied that he fears his own death and added that everyone, regardless of their age, should have the right to live; everything should be done to protect it.

-Europe Theatre Prize
+Also from 2020, Ostermeier presented Who Killed My Father, an adaptation of a 2018 book by Édouard Louis with the lead role played by the author himself, in his stage debut, at the Théâtre des Abbesses in Paris.

+In 2024, Ostermeier directed his version of Ibsen’s An Enemy of the People with Matt Smith at London’s Duke of York's Theatre; it was the first time he directed the play in English.
+In 2025, he and Duncan Macmillan adapted The Seagull with Cate Blanchett, Tom Burke, Jason Watkins, Emma Corrin and Kodi Smit-McPhee at the Barbican Centre in London.

+Recognition and reputation

-In 2000, he was awarded the Europe Prize Theatrical Realities, with the following motivation:
+In 2000, Ostermeier was awarded the Europe Prize Theatrical Realities, with the following motivation:

 Whilst working at the "Baracke" in Berlin, Thomas Ostermeier has succeeded in leading contemporary theatre in a precise, independent direction by exploiting the discovery of new dramatists and combining this with a suitable style of direction, based - in addition to his exceptional ability to choose and direct the actors - on a timing and vision that can be compared with the cinema, life and urban imagery.
 Thus Ostermeier has contributed towards expressing the anxieties of the younger generations by giving a faithful, moving picture of them on stage, which is far from being "academic" and recreates a direct link with what happens in society and what is staged in the theatre.
 Ostermeier's theatre thus generates new energies and interests a new German and European audience.